wp-plugins/wp2yt-uploader/readme.txt

 4. Social networking icons, mail icons etc.

 == Changelog ==
+= 1.2 =
+* Replaced icon container holder from a <div> to a <span> - fixes line breaks when inserting icons into content

 = 1.1 =
 * Made it easier to select icons by making the entire div selectable
 * Added icon highlighting after selection